DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

     I tend to differentiate between generative and then non-generative models.
   sec: 624
   time: '10:24'
-  who: Meryam
+  who: Meryem
 - line: And ChatGPT is a generative model – and GPT-3.5?
-[Meryam agrees]
+(Meryem agrees)
   sec: 686
   time: '11:26'
   who: Alexey